Kids participate in “Day of Rage” rallies against US settlements announcements, honor terrorist who died of cancer

 Text on posters: “The [PLO] Commission of Prisoners’ Affairs, the Fatah Movement – Jenin branch, and the [PA-funded] Prisoners’ Club areleading [the way] with great pride to the wedding (i.e., Martyr's funeral is considered wedding to the 72 Virgins in Paradise in Islam) of Martyr prisoner leader Sami Abu Diak, who was executed in the Israeli occupation prison by medical meanson Nov.
 26, 2019 (sic., Abu Diak died of cancer despite treatment he received in prison from Israel).”

-Sami Ahed Abu Diak - Palestinian prisoner arrested in 2002 during the 5-year PA terror campaign, the Intifada, and serving 3 life sentences and an additional 30 years.
+Sami Ahed Abu Diak - Palestinian terrorist who shot and murdered Israeli civilian Ilya Krivitz in Silat Al-Dhar northwest of Nablus on June 20, 2001, and also murdered 3 Palestinians in 2001 who he suspected of aiding Israel.
+Abu Diak was arrested in 2002, and was serving 3 life sentences and an additional 30 years.
 Abu Diak died in prison of cancer on Nov.
-26, 2019; Israel had provided cancer treatment for him in prison.
-PMW has been unable to determine the details of his crimes.
+26, 2019; Israel had provided cancer treatment for him during his imprisonment.